matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/05_SIP_lab/README.md

 Please note that the altitude measured with handheld GPS devices has a large error.

+Locations data is also provided in terms of the GIS files included in the file *sampling_loactions.zip*.

 ## Data and visualization
 The measured electrical resistivity spectra for all six samples are summarized in the *.xlsx* file.
 The two Matlab scripts (*.m* files) are used to create the plots presented in the manuscript.